wannabecoffeenerd/wannabecoffeenerd.github.io/content/posts/edge-extraction-wafo/index.md

 At the volcano peak (right half in the images above), the WAFO puck bottom is perfectly even but the Pullman puck has dark edges indicating edge underextraction.
 This edge underextraction is why the Pullman has a lower bulk extraction yield compared to the WAFO basket.
 At the finest grind setting (left half in the images above), both baskets show signs of unevenness in the center of the puck but the Pullman has edge underextraction here as well.

 Interestingly, both baskets have the extraction peak at the same grind setting.
 This indicates that though the Pullman has edge underextraction, it isn't sufficient to reduce bulk extraction.

+In terms of shot time, the WAFO basket has slightly higher flow resulting in slightly lower shot times for the same target yield:

+{{< image src="data/wafo_pullman_shot_time.png" caption="Shot time vs. burr gap (grind setting, lower is finer) with the WAFO and Pullman baskets." >}}

+{{< image src="images/wafo_vs_pullman_peak_comparison.png" caption="Shot comparison between the WAFO and Pullman baskets at peak extraction.
+[Visualizer link here](https://visualizer.coffee/shots/aafb4a69-03a0-48d1-bb84-498171866e67/compare/c2cf3e8f-e73f-44f9-9e8a-1bc064ef070c)." >}}

+## Some other thoughts

+- Can pick out WAFO vs Pullman in blind triangle taste testing
+  - WAFO has less harshness, better fruit quality to the acidity, more balanced and generally more enjoyable
+- WAFO with vs without bottom filter, cannot pick out in blind triangle taste testing
+  - Bottom filter not required with WAFO
+  - Surprising that WAFO without bottom filters doesn’t have noticeably more fines in the cup presumably due to smaller holes on the WAFO
+- WAFO vs Pullman with bottom filters, very very close in taste
+  - Could pick out Pullman with bottom filter, but probably because the Decent stopped a few grams short with the Pullman

 ## Conclusion